-Purpose: Provides shift-to-shift leadership for the practice and delivery of safe, effective, ethical and culturally-competent care for adolescent through aging adult patients with respiratory health problems.
+Purpose: Provides shift-to-shift leadership for the practice and delivery of safe, effective, ethical, and culturally-competent care for adolescent through again adult patients undergoing wound, ostomy, or continence care.
 This includes support for management of human, fiscal, material, and environmental resources in accordance with hospital guidelines, organizational/nursing philosophies, and in compliance with regulatory and professional standards, including ANA Standards of Professional Performance.
 Key accountabilities include fostering interdisciplinary collaborative relationships; making appropriate patient care assignments; ensuring smooth shift operations; facilitating a seamless transition for the next shift that includes exchange of essential information; active participation in quality monitoring and performance improvement activities; promoting evidence-based practice through research utilization or conduct of practice research.

 Report To: Manager

 Supervisory Responsibility: Advanced Direction: The job requires some accountability for scheduling, assigning, or coordinating work.
 The employee will check the quality of work, provide guidance, instruction, training, and direction to others.
 The job requires some formal or official supervisory responsibility.
 The individual serves as a group leader and acts in an assistant supervisory or lead role.
 In addition, the employee is expected to provide information or suggestions on human resources matters.

 Materials Responsibility: Limited: Work requires limited responsibility for material resources.
 Examples of resources could include supplies, equipment, inventories, small budgets, and other similar material assets.
 The employee has a limited amount of control over these resources.
 The cost of errors is also limited in terms of damage, waste or financial loss.
 Problems associated with material resources are not complex.
 The volume of resources may vary, but the level of difficulty in dealing with these resources is uncomplicated.